Scrummy Lane

 (Photo 4) Roast the eggplant/aubergine for about 25 minutes until soft.

 Pro tip: Roast the eggplant slices ahead!
-I find it makes the recipe seem a lot easier if you have the eggplant slices all ready to go (just like you would already have your lasagna sheets ready when making a lasagna).
+The recipe feels even easier if you have these all ready to go (just like you would already have your lasagna sheets ready when making a lasagna).
 You can even freeze the roasted eggplant and then let them defrost on the day you’re making your moussaka.
-Any left?
+Any leftovers?
 Make this Italian toasted veggie sandwich!
 You won’t regret it!

 2. The Greek bolognese sauce